 1. Quality Score determines whether you can enter an ad auction

-Your Quality Score determines if you can enter an ad auction.
+Your Quality Score on Google Ads determines if you can enter an ad auction.
 Since Google only wants to show the most relevant ads, it uses Quality Score to determine if your ad makes sense for the keyword and search intent.

 Remember, Google makes money when people click on your ads.
 If your ad isn’t relevant, people won’t click on it.
 It’s a lose-lose situation because you won’t get leads, and Google won’t get revenue.

 That’s why Google uses your website’s Quality Score to help determine if your ad will perform well and get clicks for its targeted keyword.
 If you want to get in relevant ad auctions, you must focus on improving your Google Ads Quality Score.

 2. Quality Score determines how your ad is ranked

 Your Quality Score determines your ad’s ranking too.

 More than 45% of page clicks go to the top three PPC ad positions.
 If you want your ad to rank in these highly clickable positions, you need a high Quality Score.

 Quality Score influences where your ad appears.
 When you have a better Google Quality Score, you can earn a better position in paid search results.